 Transitioning to the new standards is a monumental task.
 Nearly 40% of public companies have found assessing and implementing the new standards to be more difficult than they expected, according to a 2018 PwC survey.
-To ensure they comply by the deadline (January 1, 2019 for calendar-year public companies; January 1, 2020 for calendar-year private), companies need to put this project at the top of their to-do list.
+To ensure they comply by the lease accounting effective dates (January 1, 2020 for calendar-year public companies and those reporting under IFRS 16; January 1, 2021 for remaining calendar-year private), companies need to put this project at the top of their to-do list.

 The impacts of failing to comply

 The fact is, many companies aren’t ready to comply.
 Whether they’re bogged down with day-to-day accounting work, have budget and resource restrictions, or don’t truly understand ASC 842 and IFRS 16, they’re putting their compliance at risk.

 Failing to comply can have wide-ranging implications – varying from material misstatements to sinking stock prices:

 - Job loss and damaged reputations for senior leaders